learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 ```

 Also as with a function declaration, if we need to pass arguments to the
-function, we would include those in the parentheses.
+function, we would include those in the parentheses when we call the function.

 We now know how to define a function as a function expression.
 Very importantly,
 ***function expressions are not hoisted***.
 The same is true for any variable